 The type of documentation will vary according to the disability.
 Whether or not documentation is current will depend on the nature of the disability.
 For more specific information regarding documentation requirements contact the Student Services Representative.

 Disability documentation is used to determine eligibility for services and establish accommodations.

 Accommodations are determined on a case-by-case basis taking into account the learning needs of the student, the requirements of the learning task, the course standards and essential requirements, and the educational environment.

 The School will give primary consideration to a specific accommodation requested by a student in recognition of the fact that students with disabilities typically have the best and most accurate knowledge about the functional limitations posed by their disabilities.
 As part of an interactive process with the student, the School may also propose alternative reasonable accommodations.

 At the Divinity School, the determination of an appropriate and reasonable accommodation is based on an interaction between the individual and the School.
 Specifically, accommodations are determined by the Student Services Representative in consultation with the student and with input from the faculty or staff, as needed.
 Determining how students are to be evaluated in a course is an example of an area where faculty input would be solicited.
-In connection with a requested housing accommodation, input from Director of Facilities.

 Students who have special needs in the classroom are also encouraged to meet with their professors before the term begins to review special requirements such as the use of enlarged print for handouts, oral or taped exams, special seating arrangements, or the use of an assistive listening system.